vincentarelbundock/Rdatasets/doc/Ecdat/rst/AccountantsAuditorsPct.rst

 between 1860 and 1870, the percentages become quite stable: 0.013, 0.015, and 0.014 percent, respectively.

-We use these latter numbers, even thought the uncorrected numbers seem more consistent with the numbers obtained from IPUMS.
+We use these latter numbers, even though the uncorrected numbers seem more consistent with the numbers obtained from IPUMS.

 References